 Data Science Practicum Pathway: DSBA 6390

-The Data Science Practicum pathway is a hands-on, project-based capstone course designed for students who wish to apply their technical and analytical skills to real-world challenges without completing a formal internship.
-Working in small teams, students select an industry or organization of interest and, with instructor approval, define a data-driven business problem and design an end-to-end analytics solution.
+The Data Science Practicum pathway is an intensive, hands-on, project-based capstone course designed for students who are ready to apply their technical, analytical, and professional skills to real-world business and organizational challenges.

 Practicum Requirements Summary

-Students must meet all prerequisite coursework and secure instructor approval before enrollment.
+Students must meet all prerequisite coursework to be ready for this course and secure instructor approval before enrollment.

 • Complete a minimum of 18 credit hours before registration.

-• Demonstrate proficiency in Python, Predictive Modeling, Machine Learning, Cloud Computing, and Data Visualization.
+• Demonstrate proficiency in Python, GitHub, Git, Predictive Modeling, Machine Learning, Cloud Computing, Data Engineering and Data Visualization.

 • Have completed the following courses (or equivalents): DSBA 6160, DSBA 6156, and DSBA 6211.

-• Participate in team-based project selection, scoping, and implementation.
+• Participate actively in team-based project selection, scoping, testing, implementation, documentation and final delivery.

-• Deliver a comprehensive final presentation and written project report demonstrating actionable insights and technical rigor.
+• Deliver a comprehensive final business presentation and written project report, technical artifacts demonstrating actionable insights, technical rigor, and professional quality.

 The Data Science Practicum Pathway: Three Phases

-During this phase, students prepare for successful practicum placement and project scoping:
+During the first week, students must demonstrate readiness to participate in a sponsor-based applied project and prepare for successful practicum placement and project scoping:

 • Confirm Eligibility: Ensure all prerequisites and credit-hour requirements are met.